popcorn-official/pop-api/manual/middleware.md

 const loggerOpts = {
   name,                                 // The name of the log file.
   logDir: join(...[__dirname, 'tmp']),  // The directory to store the logs in.
-  pretty: true,                         // (Optional) Pretty output mode.
+  pretty: true                          // (Optional) Pretty output mode.
-  quiet: false                          // (Optional) Quiet mode for no output.
 }
 PopApi.use(Logger, loggerOpts)